-After his first break-in, he moved swiftly, often visiting multiple houses between the hours of one and five a.m.
-On the night of October 28th, he entered the home of Judge Miller in Takoma Park, where Mrs. Miller’s new clothing was slashed to bits and then thrown into the back yard.
+After his first break-in, he moved swiftly, often visiting multiple houses between 1 and 5 a.m.
+On the night of Oct.
+28, he entered the home of Judge Miller in Takoma Park, where Mrs. Miller’s new clothing was slashed to bits and then thrown into the back yard.
 The woman was traumatized, and the Evening Star reported that many women “would perhaps take the chances of injury to themselves as readily as they would suffer their new dress and fall bonnet to fall under the burglar’s knife.”
 The news of this attack spread like wildfire, and police all over the District were put on high alert.
 A few weeks into the slasher’s reign, the head of the D.C.
 Detective Force, L.H.
-Hollinberger, recommended that detectives patrol the street in civilian clothing so as not to rouse suspicion.
+Hollinberger, recommended that detectives patrol the street in civilian clothing so as not to arouse suspicion.

 Residents and police alike lived in fear, with no clue as to where the original Slasher would turn up next.
 One officer of the D.C.
 Metropolitan Police Force remarked how “he appeared and disappeared like a ghost.”
 Others believed his work to be done by a trained monkey.
 Most suspected he used chloroform as an anesthetic so as not to wake those whose belongings he terrorized.
 But the fact remained that over a month after his first attack, the D.C. community was as befuddled as ever.

-In the early morning hours of November 22nd, policeman Charles B. Terry excitedly watched an African American man come out of an alley near 14th and U Streets and make his way down the road.
-Believing this man had no business being about at nearly four in the morning, Terry yelled at him to stop.
+In the early morning hours of Nov.
+22, policeman Charles B. Terry excitedly watched an African American man come out of an alley near 14th and U Streets and make his way down the road.
+Believing this man had no business being about at nearly 4 a.m., Terry yelled at him to stop.
 Not knowing that Terry was a policeman, as he was dressed in civilian clothing, the man picked up his pace.
 Terry became sure that he was the Slasher.
 He fired a shot, missing the man, who was now running.
 He shot once more, this time nailing him in the back.
 The man fell, crying out: “I ain’t done nothing boss, I was on my way to work.”
 Terry had caught Willis Washington, a 19-year-old innocent man who was definitely not the Slasher.
 As Washington went to the hospital, where he would survive but remain paralyzed for life, Terry was arrested with charges of police brutality.